dkelly255/fitness-app/README.md

 ![Title](Readme/amiresponsive.png)

-Business Model
-Purpose of business, any marketing strategies - using facebook

 # SECTION 1: UX

 I have designed the site using the five planes of UX approach, each of which is reviewed in detail in the following sections